ayyo-junna27/ayyo-junna27/README.md

 - 👋 Hi, I’m @ayyo-junna27
 - 👀 I’m interested in learning about cyber security
-- 🌱 I’m currently learning how to troubleshoot
+- 🌱 I’m currently learning how to 'hack the box'
 - 💞️ I’m looking to collaborate on pretty much anything
 - 📫 How to reach me, on here.. obviously :)